The Career & Experiential Education has one area of focus: to help you become workforce ready.

 Résumé Critiques & Mock Interviews

 Students and alumni submit their résumés to a Career and Experiential Education Center staff member.
 You may also receive feedback before an upcoming job interview by completing a mock interview with a career coordinator.

 Job Search Assistance

 The CEEC offers assistance to students and alumni by facilitating connections with employers and teaching individuals how to conduct effective searches.

-The College also offers several career fairs throughout the year to help students connect with potential employers.
+The University also offers several career fairs throughout the year to help students connect with potential employers.